dwainegallimore/eva/README.md

 # EVA

-an Energy Visualisation App for smart meter data from DCC network.
+An Energy Visualisation App for smart meter data from DCC network.

 # Purpose of this web app